sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 * Water allocation and licensing frameworks needed to be enhanced to include water that is produced, and consumed by UE producers
 * Due to the potential for irreversible damage to environmental systems, including hydrological systems, UE producers develop a robust risk management framework with strong precautionary principles

-These views appear to have broad support and are shared across the water industry, with the National Water Commission (NWC) [@Howe2010], the State of Queensland Department of Natural Resources and Mines (NRM) [@Beckers2013], all promoting a rigorous and consistent management approach to risk management.
+These views, and the support for a National framework appear to have broad support and are shared with the water industry [@Beckers2013, @Howe2010, @Hunter2013], and in Australia have culminated in the National Harmonsied Regulatory Framework [@SCER2013].

+The National Water Commission (NWC) , the State of Queensland Department of Natural Resources and Mines (NRM) [],

+all promote a rigorous and consistent approach to risk management.

 The interest in this review is where the rubber hits the road, and the proverbial "devil in the details".
 This is to say, that at a high level the requirement for a robust risk management framework is not in dispute.
 However the implementation at the technical level presents difficulties.
 The author of this review was 'at the coal face', so to speak, during the attempt to implement such systems, and so the interest here is in reviewing the lower level system requirements generated from the higher level requirement of developing a robust risk management framework.

 It is anticipated that in conducting this review, gaps and technical requirements will be generated, and these will become the proposed subject of future research effort.
+To contextualise these requirements further, the concepts risk, risk management framework, make good and liability will be addressed.

+# Risk & risk management frameworks

+In the Terms of Reference for Activity 5 of the CSG Feasibility Study, a hybrid Groundwater Model and Multi Criteria Analysis (GMMCA) risk assessment methodology was developed [@Beckers2013].

+## Risk

+The standard definition of Risk (R) is the product of Consequence (C) and Probability (p):

+$$
+ \begin{aligned}
+ \R = C * p
+ \end{aligned}
+$$

+## Frameworks

+In order for the framework to achieve these goals, it is important that it provides comprehensive references to the scientific information and data framework it intends on using, or indeed any scientific information it has consulted.
+Demonstrable scientific underpinning will assist in community and industry education, and improvement in developing and implementing leading practices [@Hunter2013].

+practical steps to measure, share and analyse environmental data across jurisdictions [@ANEDO2013].

+As noted in the Harmonisation Framework, QLD applies an adaptive management approach.
+In this approach, defined trigger thresholds are used to initiate the make-good process [@SCER2013, p.47].

+## Strict Liability

+With reference to the two recommendations made above, Taylor [Ibid] went on to suggest that where UE producers use water resources, they should carry the costs associated with any impacts from activities.
+This view concurs with the views of landholders, who wish to receive appropriate compensation and payments [@VFF2013, ].

+Strict liability is the imposition of liability on a party without a finding of fault.
+The question is whether UE producers have  would therefore be afforded to the tortfeasor.

+In this context the NWC recommended that that bonds and sureties should deal with uncertainty and the timeframes associated with potential impacts [@NWC2010].
+As the NWC noted, these time frames may potentially extend past 100 years, which is well-beyond the expected life-span of the CSG recovery process.

+"This includes impacts such as long-term reductions in adjacent aquifer pressures and levels, and impacts on environmental assets that are not adequately protected by current ‘make good’ mechanisms" [@NWC2010].

+"risk assessment model must include a definition of ‘unacceptable impacts’ to the environment and human health and any projects falling in this category should not be allowed to proceed.
+Risk assessment should not be undertaken by the proponent but by an independent third party."  ...
+“Verification of key system elements” should not rely on appraisal by “in house representatives” but rather only “independent third-party professional[s]”. [@Boudicca2013]

+## Connection between Risk, Liability and Make Good

+## What is a risk management framework?

+## Make Good

 ### Cumulative Effects

-With reference to the two recommendations made above, Taylor [Ibid] went on to suggest that where UE producers use water resources, they should carry the costs associated with any impacts from activities.
-However in the context of groundwater, these costs may have the potential to persist beyond the life cycle of the UE production, and so this raises concern over the temporal extent of liability.
+ As noted by the National Water Comission (NWC), in the context of groundwater, these costs may have the potential to persist beyond the life cycle of the UE production

+ This raises concern over the temporal extent of liability.
+The tort "civil wrong"

  The term "cumulative effect" is used to conceptualise this temporal extent of liability.

 Cumulative effects are effects that are successive or incremental over time [@Howe2010].
 Whilst Taylor's discussion was framed within the context of negative effects, the concept of cumulative effect was designed not to have pejorative content, but to recognise that cumulative effects on society, the economy and the environment can be conceived as either positive or negative, or a combination of the two at any one time.

-In a legal context, this raises the question of whether such cumulative effects are held as unavoidable, or whether liability is *res ipsa loquitur*; where negligence is attributed by the evidence of cumulative impact, rather than by breach of duty [@Schremmer2011].
+In a legal context, this raises the question of whether such cumulative effects are held as unavoidable, or whether liability is *res ipsa loquitur*: That is, where negligence is attributed by the evidence of cumulative impact, rather than by breach of duty [@Schremmer2011].

 The resolution of this question has legal consequence in the calculation of risk, and in the perceived risk, since the granting the status of unavoidable, would appear to reduce liability claims by the plaintiff, and the associated risk of the operation.